Best Laptops Under $300 (2026)

 The Intel N100 processor provides snappy Chrome OS performance for web browsing, Google Workspace, and streaming.
 With 8GB LPDDR5 RAM and 128GB UFS storage, it avoids the worst budget compromises.
 Battery life reaches approximately 10 hours, making it a full school/work-day machine. [src3, src6]

-At $199, the HP Laptop 15 is the cheapest new Windows laptop worth considering.
-The Intel Pentium N200 quad-core processor handles basic tasks, and the 15.6-inch screen provides ample workspace.
+At ~$290, the HP Laptop 15 is a roomy 15.6-inch Windows machine that stays under $300.
+The Intel N200 quad-core processor handles basic tasks, and the large screen provides ample workspace.
 Battery life reaches nearly 12 hours.
-However, the 4GB RAM and HD screen are real limitations. [src2, src7]
+However, the 4GB RAM and HD screen are real limitations — upgrade to 8GB if possible. [src2, src7]

 The only AMD-powered laptop on this list, featuring the Ryzen 3 7320U with Radeon 610M integrated graphics.
 MIL-STD-810H certified for durability, with 8GB DDR5 RAM and up to 256GB SSD.
-The AMD chip offers slightly better multi-threaded performance than Intel N-series. [src3, src6]
+The AMD chip offers slightly better multi-threaded performance than Intel N-series, making it better for light photo editing.
+As of mid-June 2026 the Amazon listing is ~$400 — above budget; buy only if it returns to its ~$270 street price. [src3, src6]

 At 3.2 lbs with a slim profile and 12-hour battery life, this is the lightest and longest-lasting option.
 The 14-inch form factor fits easily in backpacks.
+The Intel Celeron N4500 and 4GB RAM are adequate for Chrome OS browsing and Google Workspace.
 Spill-resistant keyboard adds durability for students. [src5, src6]

 MIL-STD-810H certification means this laptop has passed military-grade durability tests for shock, vibration, and temperature extremes.
 The 15.6-inch FHD screen is a step up from similarly priced competitors.
-Ships with Intel N100 and 4GB DDR5. [src2, src6]
+Ships with Intel N100 and 4GB DDR5, which handles Chrome and Office but struggles with heavy multitasking.
+With the Acer Aspire Go 15 currently over budget, this is the most dependable in-stock Windows pick under $300. [src2, src6]

 Head-to-Head Comparisons